NENA "99 RED BALLOONS" (1984)

-In the UK, the song knocked Frankie's Relax from the top spot on 3rd March 1984 and stayed there for three weeks.
+In the UK, during its fifth week in the charts, the song knocked Frankie's "Relax" from the top spot on 26th February 1984 and remained on top for three weeks.

 Nena as a band split-up during 1987, but the name was used by their lead singer, Gabriele Kerner, for her solo career which has been very successful in Germany and Austria.

 The video above features Nena performing on Top Of The Pops which aired on BBC1 in the UK - you'll notice a band member with a red keytar - so very 80s!

 In American and Australia, the record-buying public much preferred the German version, which became a very successful non-English language song, reaching No.1 in both countries.
 However, in Canada, Ireland and, of course, the UK, it was the later English version that became a hit.